david-ruffin/sec-agent-tools/README.md

 # SEC Filing Analyzer

-A specialized tool for analyzing SEC filings using the SEC-API.io service with Contextual Retrieval enhancement.
+A specialized tool for analyzing SEC filings using the SEC-API.io service with a focus on delivering concise, accurate answers.

 ## Overview

-The SEC Filing Analyzer is a Python-based tool designed to extract, analyze, and provide insights from SEC filings.
-It leverages the official SEC-API.io service to access filing data, enhanced with Contextual Retrieval techniques for more accurate and relevant responses.
+The SEC Filing Analyzer is a Python-based tool designed to provide clear, accurate insights from SEC filings.
+It leverages the official SEC-API.io service to access filing data, with a focus on:

+1. **Concise Answers**: Delivering precise information without unnecessary verbosity
+2. **Data Accuracy**: Ensuring all information comes directly from official SEC filings
+3. **User-Friendly Format**: Presenting complex financial information in an easily digestible format

+The system operates on the principle that users need direct answers to their questions about SEC filings without having to navigate complex financial documents or understand the underlying API structure.

-### Core Principle: Data Availability
+### Core Functionality

-This system operates based on the principle that data can only be queried if it's available through the official SEC-API Python library.
-The system is designed to work with the following data sources:

-- **SEC Query API**: For finding and filtering SEC filings
-- **SEC Extractor API**: For retrieving specific sections from filings
-- **SEC XBRL API**: For extracting standardized financial data
-- **SEC Mapping API**: For company information resolution
-- **SEC Edgar Entities API**: For retrieving entity-specific information
-- **SEC Full Text Search API**: For searching within filing content
+This system focuses on providing accurate answers to queries about SEC filings by:

+1. **Natural Language Understanding**: Converting user questions into specific SEC data requests
+2. **Direct Data Retrieval**: Accessing the exact sections and data points needed
+3. **Focused Summarization**: Presenting only the most relevant information in a clear format

+## Current Implementation Status

+The current working implementation (`sec_analyzer_langgraph_v2.py`) provides the following functionality:

+1. **Four-Step Process**:
+   - **Planning**: Analyzes natural language queries to extract company, form type, section, and date requirements
+   - **Company Resolution**: Resolves company names/tickers to their SEC CIK numbers
+   - **Filing Search**: Locates the specific filing (e.g., most recent 10-K)
+   - **Section Extraction**: Extracts the complete text of the requested section

+2. **File Output**:
+   - Saves the complete, unmodified section text to a file named `output_TICKER_FORM_SECTION.txt`
+   - For example: `output_AAPL_10-K_1A.txt` for Apple's Risk Factors

+3. **Console Display**:
+   - Shows a preview (first 500 characters) of the extracted section in the console
+   - Indicates where the full content is saved

+4. **Technical Details**:
+   - Uses SEC-API.io's Extractor API with the "text" format for section extraction
+   - Handles command line arguments for direct queries
+   - Currently contains HTML entities (e.g., `&#8217;`) in the extracted text that need proper decoding

+5. **Current Limitations**:
+   - No summarization or analysis of extracted content (raw extraction only)
+   - HTML entity decoding needs improvement for better readability
+   - No web interface (console application only)

+Future versions will build on this foundation to add the analytical capabilities described in the Features section below, including summarization, comparative analysis, and a proper web interface with formatted output.

 ### Architecture